3rd German-Baltic Digital Summit

 More information about the first German-Baltic Digital Summit in Düsseldorf in 2019 and the second German-Baltic Digital Summit in Munich in 2021 can be found under Previous Events.

-Germany ranks 9th in the DESI report 2019 and is one of the leaders in spectrum assignment.
-With 82% of German Internet users listening to music online, watching videos and playing games on the Internet, 74% reading news online,
+Germany ranks 12th in the DESI report 2020 and is one of the leaders in connectivity.
+With 82% of German Internet users listening to music online, watching videos and playing games on the Internet, 76% reading news online,

 66% using online banking and 59% making video calls, Germans are above average users of the Internet.
 When it comes to online shopping, the country ranks also high among the EU28 (84%).
 In addition, German citizens and companies are actively approaching the opportunities of eCommerce.

 However, Germans are reluctant to subscribe to fast or ultrafast broadband.
 Moreover, with only 49% of German Internet users being eGovernment users, the greatest challenge is to improve the online interaction between public authorities and citizens.
 Therefore, many institutions and companies are eager to learn from Baltic experiences and are also keen on finding partners on fields such as eGovernment, Cyber Security and others.
 Furthermore, urbanization, logistic, and environmental needs force the country to invest largely into smart technologies, especially into smart city and energy solutions.